-A tight foreskin naturally occurs in babies and young children, and it can occasionally persist into adulthood.
-Although a tight foreskin does not always lead to serious medical complications, it may cause symptoms such as redness, pain, and inflammation.
+A tight foreskin naturally occurs in babies and young children and can occasionally persist into adulthood.
+Depending on the issue, this may be referred to as phimosis or paraphimosis.
+It can cause symptoms such as swelling and pain.

 Read on to learn more about the classifications of tightness in the foreskin, causes, and treatment options.